Ayah Bdeir: littleBits

-In 2014, Bdeir and her work with littleBits were included in the 35 Under 35 Coolest Entrepreneurs list by Inc.

-In 2018, she and her work with littleBits were included in Inc.'s Top 5 Women to Watch in Robotics list.

-In 2019, she was featured in BBC's "100 most influential women" for her contributions to close the gender gap in STEM.

-Maker movement, Internet of Things and gender neutrality
+By 2019, littleBits' products were used in over 20,000 schools.
+That year, the company and Disney collaborated for "Snap the Gap," a $4 million pilot program aimed at maintaining girls' interest in technology around age 10.
+The program pairs each participant with a mentor who is a professional in a STEM field.

+LittleBits was acquired by Sphero in August 2019.

+Advocacy

-Bdeir was named to Popular Mechanics' 25 Makers Who Are Reinventing the American Dream in 2014 and has spoken at TED, SXSW, Solid, and CreativeMornings about the Maker Movement, the importance of democratizing technology, and the Internet of Things.
+Bdeir has spoken publicly about the Maker Movement, emphasizing the democratization of technology and the empowerment of individuals to become creators, not just consumers.
+She has used platforms like TED, SXSW, Solid, and CreativeMornings where she discussed open-source innovation and the Internet of Things.

 Bdeir is a proponent of the Open Hardware Movement, an initiative aimed at ensuring that technological knowledge is accessible to everyone, and co-founded the Open Hardware Summit, an annual conference organized by the Open Source Hardware Association.
 In 2010, Bdeir was awarded a fellowship with Creative Commons for her work in defining Open Hardware and for co-chairing the Open Hardware Summits of 2010 and 2011.

 As a fellow at Creative Commons, she led the public competition for the Open Hardware logo—now adopted on millions of circuit boards around the world.
 Bdeir has published academic papers and coined the term "Electronics As Material," which is the idea of "thinking of electronics as material that can be combined with other traditional ones."

-Bdeir is a proponent of Gender Neutrality in toys.
-Bdeir has said she is proud that 40% of the littleBits user base is girls, four times the average in STEM/STEAM.
+Bdeir also advocates for gender neutrality in toys.
+According to her, 40% of littleBits users are girls, which she states is four times the average in STEM/STEAM fields.

+In 2017, Bdeir advocated for immigration rights in response to President Trump's immigration ban.
+She publicly opposed the policy by placing a large billboard in Times Square with the slogan "We Invent the World We Want to Live In."

+In October 2019, Bdeir co-founded Daleel Thawra, a digital platform that became the central source of information and resources related to the Lebanese revolution.